 The Arian Baptistery is one of eight monuments in Ravenna inscribed on the UNESCO World Cultural Heritage list as early Christian monuments and Late Antiquity (or Byzantine) mosaics.
 It is less famous than some of the other sites but it is small and worth a few minutes when walking from Sant’Apollinare Nuovo to other sites in Ravenna.
-The Arian Baptistery is mostly visited to admire its well-preserved domed mosaic showing Christ being baptized by John the Baptist.
+The Arian Baptistery is mostly visited to admire its well-preserved domed mosaic showing a beardless Christ being baptized by John the Baptist.

 Theodoric the Great and Arianism in Ravenna